-Six theatre museums from six different European countries have jointly created this touring exhibition that has been on show from 2015 to 2017 in Warsaw, Copenhagen, Vienna, Munich, Ljubljana, Hanau, and London.
+Six theatre museums from six different European countries jointly created this touring exhibition that was on show from 2015 to 2018 in Warsaw, Copenhagen, Vienna, Munich, Ljubljana, Hanau, London, and Bellinzona.
 With more than 250 exhibits, the exhibition illustrates how the history of Europe from antiquity to the present is mirrored in the performances and the theatre buildings of the different eras.

 - Warsaw (Poland): Teatr Wielki.

 10 February - 30 April 2015

 - Copenhagen (Denmark): Theatre Museum in the Court Theatre.

 22 May - 20 September 2015

 22 October 2015 - 28 March 2016